-WA Petroleum Day 2018 hosted by the Department of Mines, Industry Regulation and Safety (DMIRS), will be held at the Hyatt Regency Perth on Friday 14 September 2018, immediately following the Good Oil Conference.
+WA Petroleum Day 2018 hosted by the Department of Mines, Industry Regulation and Safety (DMIRS), was held at the Hyatt Regency Perth on Friday 14 September 2018.

-As Western Australia’s regulator for the resources sector, DMIRS holds an annual Petroleum Open Day to update industry on the latest news around policy, legislation and trends.
+As Western Australia’s regulator for the resources sector, DMIRS holds the annual Petroleum Open Day to update industry on the latest news around policy, legislation and trends.

-This year DMIRS is taking a broader look at the sector with the involvement of Commonwealth regulators, the National Offshore Petroleum Title Administrator (NOPTA), the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) and the Federal Department of Industry, Innovation and Science (DIIS).
-The event will be called WA Petroleum Day to reflect this expanded view.
+This year DMIRS took a broader look at the sector with the involvement of Commonwealth regulators, the National Offshore Petroleum Title Administrator (NOPTA), the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) and the Federal Department of Industry, Innovation and Science (DIIS).
+The event name was changed to WA Petroleum Day to reflect this expanded view.

 The WA Petroleum Day program

-The one-day program will focus on national and state policy and regulatory directions, international safety trends and financial assurance, concluding with a special guest panel session to discuss the role of gas in WA’s future energy mix.
+The one-day program focused on national and state policy and regulatory directions, international safety trends and financial assurance.

-There will also be plenary technical sessions hosted by Geological Survey of Western Australia (GSWA) and an extensive technical poster exhibition with displays from Australian Marine Complex (AMC), National Energy Resources Australia (NERA), Petroleum Exploration Society of Australia (PESA), Western Australian Energy Research Alliance (wa:era), PAWSEY supercomputing centre, Geoscience Australia, NOPSEMA, NOPTA, DIIS and DMIRS.
+There were plenary technical sessions hosted by Geological Survey of Western Australia (GSWA) and an extensive technical poster exhibition with displays from Australian Marine Complex (AMC), National Energy Resources Australia (NERA), Petroleum Exploration Society of Australia (PESA), Western Australian Energy Research Alliance (wa:era), PAWSEY supercomputing centre, Geoscience Australia, NOPSEMA, NOPTA, DIIS and DMIRS.

 |Welcome and opening remarks||Hon.
 Ben Wyatt MLA||Treasurer; Minister for Finance; Energy; Aboriginal Affairs|